osmdavi/Sales_Dashboard_MavenRoasters/README.md

 - Hell's Kitchen leads in sales revenue.
 Astoria and Lower Manhattan follow closely behind.
 - Coffee and Tea are the top-selling products.
 Coffee and Tea sold 89,250 units and 69,737 units respectively.
 - Sales revenue is trending upward.
 June closed out the tracked period with $154,530 in net sales.
-  - Coffee generated $64,789 in profit from 21,444 units sold
+  - Coffee generated $64,789 in profit from 21,444 units sold.
-  - Tea followed closely behind, earning $46, 243.15 from 16,401 units sold
+  - Tea followed closely behind, earning $46, 243.15 from 16,401 units sold.
-- 6AM - 10AM should be the most staffed hours
+- 6AM - 10AM should be the most staffed hours.

-## Recommendations:
+### Recommendations:
-- Prioritize Coffee and Tea in marketing efforts since they drive the highest revenue
+- Prioritize Coffee and Tea in marketing efforts since they drive the highest revenue.
 - Expand variety of Coffees and Tea.
-Having a wider selection can drive interest in these two products, increasing foottraffic and interest in other products sold
+Having a wider selection can drive interest in these two products, increasing foottraffic and interest in other products sold.
 - Prioritize staffing during peak hours.
 Ensuring orders are successfully fulfilled in a timely manner improves customer satisfaction, increasing customer retention.